edakturk14/fuel-dapp-template/blog.md

 4. We need a deployer account to deploy the contract.
 Set up a Fuel wallet & create your account by following the steps [here](https://github.com/FuelLabs/forc-wallet#forc-wallet).

     I've added the steps over here as well:

-    1\.
-Initialize a wallet, make sure to save your seed phrase: `forc-wallet init`
+    1. Initialize a wallet, make sure to save your seed phrase: `forc-wallet init`

-    2\.
-Create a new account & save your address: `forc-wallet new`
+    2. Create a new account & save your address: `forc-wallet new`

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1671358803857/Jn1EX4ujh.png align="left")

-    To sign transactions with this wallet you'll need the transaction id and the account index(0 in the example screenshot)
+    To sign transactions with this wallet you'll need the transaction id and the account index.

 5. Get some testnet tokens from the [faucet](https://faucet-beta-2.fuel.network/)